Investment loan: Monzi investigates. Find out everything you might need to know with our comprehensive breakdown. Let’s go!

 In short, we’ve tried to cover all the investment information you need.
 However, we don’t in fact offer these loans.
 That’s because we’re a lender-finder service.

 That means we try to match borrowers with lenders in an efficient manner.
 Through Monzi, you may be able to access personal loans up to $10,000.
-Just submit one simple application and you might be paired with a great lender before you know it.
+Just submit one simple application and you might match with a great lender before you know it.

 Think a personal loan is right for you?
 Apply with Monzi today.